Durss/Twitchat/PUBLIC_API.md

 -none-
 ```
 ## **GET_CURRENT_TIMERS**
-Request current timer / countdown
+Request current timer / countdown values
+If it does you'll receive the `TIMER_START` nor `COUNTDOWN_START` event.
 ### JSON param *(optional)*
 ```typescript
 -none-
 ```
 ## **GET_TIMER_OVERLAY_PRESENCE**
-Ask of a timer overlay exists.
+Ask if a timer overlay exists.\
 If it does you'll receive the `TIMER_OVERLAY_PRESENCE` event.
 ### JSON param *(optional)*
 ```typescript